Skip to content

 Advanced parameters

-The connection to RabbitMQ is done by using parameters and credentials directly given by the API during the connector registration process.
+The connection to RabbitMQ is done by using parameters and credentials directly given by the platform during the connector registration process.
 In some cases, you may need to override them.

 - MQ_HOST=rabbit.mydomain.com